mhmtk/products/README.md

 # Products

-A simple app demonstrating usage of Dagger 2, MVP, Unit testing, and a pinch of data-binding (because why not)
+A simple app demonstrating usage of Dagger 2, MVP, API consumption via Retrofit2 & OkHTTP3, Unit testing, and a pinch of data-binding (because why not)

 ## Getting Started